briglx/briglx.github.io/docs/_posts/2009-05-23-preventing-groupthink.md

   - "management"
 ---

-I’ve been looking into the idea of [Groupthink](http://en.wikipedia.org/wiki/Groupthink#prevent) and found a nice list on preventing it.
+I've been looking into the idea of [Groupthink](http://en.wikipedia.org/wiki/Groupthink#prevent) and found a nice list on preventing it.

 From Wikipedia: